PlinioMayer/rottentomatoes-hw4/rottenpotatoes/README.md

 It's up to you to
-decide whether you want to handle the sad path of "no director" in the controller method or in the model method, but you must provide a test for whichever one you do.
+decide whether you want to handle the sad path of "no director" in the controllers method or in the model method, but you must provide a test for whichever one you do.
 Remember to include the line `require 'spec_helper'` at the top of your *_spec.rb files.